-Major General Oliver O. Howard, commanding XI Corps, spoke for most of his fellow corps commanders when he told Meade, “I am confident we can hold this position.”
+Meade arrived on Cemetery Hill just after midnight, where he was greeted by Major-Generals Oliver O. Howard (of the Eleventh Corps), Henry W. Slocum (of the Twelfth Corps), Daniel Sickles (of the Third Corps), and Brigadier-General Gouverneur Warren (chief engineer).
+Howard spoke for the group when he told Meade, “I am confident we can hold this position.”
 Meade replied, “I am glad to hear you say so, gentlemen.
 I have already ordered the other corps to concentrate here–and it is too late to change.”

 Stuart and his cavalry finally arrived that afternoon, too late to provide any useful information to Lee regarding the Federal army.
 Lee greeted his tardy cavalry chief, “Well, General Stuart, you are here at last.”
 Stuart proudly presented Lee with the captured Federal wagon train, but Lee called it an “impediment to me now.”
-He ordered Stuart to block Meade’s possible line of retreat to the east.
+He ordered Stuart to ride to the Confederate left and block Meade’s possible line of retreat to the east.

 Lee’s army concentrated around Seminary Ridge, about a mile and a half west of the Federals.
 The Confederates held exterior lines that stretched north through Gettysburg and then southeast to oppose the Federals on Culp’s and Cemetery hills south of town.
-Lee had been victorious the previous day, but he had not won a complete victory.
-He hoped to do so on this day.
+Lee hoped to follow up on his victory the previous day by breaking the Federal line and achieving complete victory.

 Lee would not relent.
-He directed two of Longstreet’s divisions under Major Generals John Bell Hood and Lafayette McLaws, as well as Major General Richard Anderson’s fresh division from Lieutenant General A.P.
+He directed two of Longstreet’s divisions under Major-Generals John Bell Hood and Lafayette McLaws, as well as Major-General Richard Anderson’s fresh division from Lieutenant-General A.P.
 Hill’s Third Corps, to assault the enemy left.
-Meanwhile, Lieutenant General Richard Ewell’s Second Corps would resume attacking the enemy right at Culp’s and Cemetery hills.
+Meanwhile, Lieutenant-General Richard Ewell’s Second Corps would resume attacking the enemy right at Culp’s Hill and Cemetery Hill.

 Longstreet’s men did not start arriving until late morning, and Longstreet spent most of the day getting them into attack positions.
+Meade wired Federal General-in-Chief Henry W. Halleck at 3 p.m.: “I have to-day, up to this hour, awaited the attack of the enemy, I having a strong position for defensive… If not attacked, and I can get any positive information on the position of the enemy which will justify me in so doing, I shall attack.”
 The Confederates opened an artillery barrage at 4 p.m. to precede their infantry assault.
-Hood and McLaws did not get into position until after 4.
+Hood and McLaws finally got into position after 4.

 Hood swept around Sickles’s left, knocking the Federals out of Devil’s Den and past Plum Run, which separated Devil’s Den from the Round Tops.
 Hood’s scouts reported that Big Round Top was unoccupied, and Little Round Top had just signalmen on its peak.
 Hood directed his Confederates to sidle around Sickles and focus on taking Little Round Top.